ChrisNeedSpace/xaf-menu-separators/README.rst

 -----------
 Description
 -----------
-This is a feature for **DevExpress eXpressAppFramework (XAF)** that provides Separators for Horizontal menu - simple easy-defined mechanism that integrates the navigation bar.
+This is a feature for **DevExpress eXpressAppFramework (XAF)** that provides Separators for Horizontal menu - simple easy-defined mechanism that integrates the navigation bar:

-Screenshot:

 .. image:: https://raw.github.com/KrzysztofKielce/xaf-menu-separators/master/Screenshot.png